 Research on Situated Interaction

-When people interact with each other, they engage in a rich, highly coordinated, mixed-initiative process, regulated through both verbal and non-verbal channels.
-In contrast, while their perceptual abilities are improving, computers are still unaware of their physical surroundings and of the “physics” of human interaction.
+When people interact with each other, they engage in a rich, highly coordinated, mixed-initiative process, regulated through verbal and non-verbal channels.
+In contrast, while their perceptual abilities are improving, computers are still unaware of their physical surroundings and of the “social physics” of human interaction.
 The Situated Interaction project at MSR aims to close this gap.

 Platform for Situated Intelligence

-To enable faster progress in this challenging research area, we are developing the Platform for Situated Intelligence—an open, extensible platform that lowers the barrier to entry in developing multimodal, integrative-AI systems.
-Check out our recent beta release on GitHub.
+To enable faster progress in this challenging research area, we are developing Platform for Situated Intelligence—an open-source, extensible platform that lowers the barrier to entry in developing multimodal, integrative-AI systems.
+Check it out on GitHub.
 More information about the project can also be found in this blog post.